glmck13/UCCX-Simulator/README.md

 1. cd C:\Simulator
 2. tiny C:\Simulator\WWW 8000
 ## Test
-Try accessing the following URL to verify everything is working: http://10.10.20.1X:8000/cgi-bin/sim.js?cmd=voice&arg1=This+is+a+test
+Try accessing the following URL to verify everything is working: http://10.10.20.1X:8000/cgi-bin/sim.js?cmd=voice&arg1=This+is+a+test.
+This should create a sound file called outxxxx.wav in the WWW\cdn folder, that you can listen to by opening: http://10.10.20.1X:8000/cdn/outxxxx.wav